 In addition to the impact the right gas tube has on the gun's function, gas systems are compatible with different-sized handguards.
 If your gas system is too long, it may not even fit on the rifle.
 The good news is that choosing the right sized gas system is simple:

-- Pistol-length gas systems: The pistol length gas system is the shortest of the gas systems and is on average only 4.5 inches
+- Pistol-length gas systems: The pistol length gas system is the shortest of the gas systems and is on average only 4.3 inches.

-- Carbine-length gas systems: A carbine length gas system is the most common and has a gas tube about 7.5 inches long.
-AR-15s with shorter 10-18-inch barrels function their best when paired with a carbine-length gas system.
+- Carbine-length gas systems: A carbine length gas system is the most common and has a gas port distance about 7.3 inches.
+AR-15s with shorter 10-16-inch barrels function their best when paired with a carbine-length gas system.

-- Rifle-length gas system: The longest of the three, rifle-length gas systems use gas tubes close to 13 inches long.
+- Rifle-length gas system: The longest of the three, rifle-length gas systems has a gas port distance of 12.65 inches long.
 You should install rifle-length gas systems on marksman-style AR-15s with barrels 20 inches or longer.

 Since carbine- and mid-length gas systems measure similarly, bear in mind that you'll get better operation when the barrel length is closer to the middle of the functional range — a mid-length setup will better serve an 18-inch barrel than the carbine variety.